3 Safeguards for Secure AI in Defense Tech Compliance

 2

 I've seen this happen when teams blindly adopt generic cloud LLMs for highly classified data without understanding the downstream implications.
 Honestly, ignoring domain-driven security principles in architectural design creates massive gaps.
-It isn't just about the LLM itself.
+It's not just about the LLM itself.
 It's the weak integration points between legacy systems and new AI components that often become the easiest attack vectors.
+For example, a legacy database might not have modern access controls.
+When you connect it to an AI system, an attacker could use the AI as a bridge to get to the database.
+I've also seen teams forget to sanitize user inputs to the LLM.
+A single malicious command in a chatbot message could extract sensitive data from the AI's memory.
 Underestimating these costs a fortune later.
+In one project, a client had to rebuild their entire AI pipeline because they discovered their cloud LLM was logging every user query, including classified discussions.
+That rebuild took three months and cost $200,000.
+The real cost was the delay in their contract delivery.

 Key Takeaway